the-real-i9/Backend-Topics-Study/Learn/HTTP--API-Design-Development/API-design/API-Arch.--Modeling-Diagramming.md

 They are useful for undestanding the overall architecture of an API and the diffent systems and services that it interacts with.
 This is often seen in System design books.

-External system and services depicted can include, caches, storages, databases, CDNs, Message Brokers, Load balancers etc.
+External system and services depicted can include,
+- proxies doing proxy stuff
+- caches
+- storages
+- databases
+- CDNs
+- Message Brokers
+- Load balancers
+- Web Services etc.

 # Component Diagrams
 Component diagrams are used to show the different components of an API and how they interact with each other.

-They a particularly useful for understanding the overall structure of an API and how its different components are organized.
+They a particularly useful for understanding the overall **structure of an API** and **how its different components are organized**.

 The different components of an API are the independent implementations that serve specific purposes.
-For example the components that:
+For example the **components** that:
 - Sign-in, Sign-up, Reset password, Validates user inputs, Authenticates user
 - Creates posts, Add an item to cart etc.

-Generally, these are handlers that API endpoints lead to, whether explicitly or implicitly.
+Generally, these are handlers that API endpoints map to, whether explicitly or implicitly.